-Draft Policy MIN02- Restoration & Aftercare
+Draft Policy MIN02 - Restoration & Aftercare

-This is a joke in relation to mining as FODC knows how Dalradian Gold never adhered to the conditions attached to their 3 year exploratory mining approval granted in January 2014-one of the conditions was to restore the site to its former state and this has never been done.
-In fact, FODC planners failed to take any Enforcement action against Dalradian but colluded with them throughout 2017 until Dalradian submitted their new Planning application on 27th Nov 2017 which included a request to retain the exploratory mine.
+This is a joke in relation to mining as FODC knows how Dalradian Gold never adhered to the conditions attached to their 3 year exploratory mining approval granted in January 2014 - one of the conditions was to restore the site to its former state and this has never been done.
+In fact, FODC planners failed to take any Enforcement action against Dalradian but colluded with them throughout 2017 until Dalradian submitted their new Planning application on 27th November 2017 which included a request to retain the exploratory mine.
 Restoration of mine sites is rarely done by mining companies, as can be seen globally - the developers leave when they've got the precious minerals mined, processed and taken to their own country (usually Canada).
 Many declare themselves bankrupt and the local authority is left to clean up the mess in perpetuity.

-Draft Policy MIN03- Mineral Safeguarding Areas
+Draft Policy MIN03 - Mineral Safeguarding Areas

-No map of Mineral Safeguarding Areas has been provided but it is alarming to read that 'identification of the extent of MSA's will be undertaken using current geological and mineral resource information and in discussion with the minerals industry'.
+No map of Mineral Safeguarding Areas has been provided but it is alarming to read that 'identification of the extent of MSAs will be undertaken using current geological and mineral resource information and in discussion with the minerals industry'.
 Do turkeys vote for Christmas?
-GSNI have worked closely with Dalradian since 2010 when they set up in NI;

-GSNI have done a promotional video for Dalradian and spoken at an investors conference in Toronto in March 2018!

-The exemptions are also unclear: 'applications for householder development ' - what does this mean?
-Can our children build houses in a MSA if that is where we live?
+GSNI have worked closely with Dalradian since 2010 when they set up in the North; GSNI have done a promotional video for Dalradian and spoken at an investors conference in Toronto in recent years, including in early March 2018!
+The exemptions are also unclear: 'applications for householder development' - what does this mean?
+Can the children of local families build houses in a MSA if that is where we live?

-Draft Policy MIN04- Unconventional Hydrocarbon Extraction
+Draft Policy MIN04 - Unconventional Hydrocarbon Extraction